 4. The Board at least annually will review the qualifications of new and existing Board members, considering the level of independence of individual members, together with such other factors as the Board may deem appropriate, such as overall skills and experience.
 The Governance and Nominating Committee will prepare and supervise the implementation of the Board’s annual review of director independence.
 The Board will also evaluate its composition as a whole and each of its committees to ensure the Company’s on-going compliance with the independence and other standards set by NYSE rules.

 5. The Governance and Nominating Committee will identify, review and evaluate candidates for election as director, consistent with criteria approved by the Board, and will recommend to the Board nominees for any election of directors.
 Nominees to the Board will be selected based on these principles and in a manner consistent with these Guidelines and applicable rules and regulations.
 Final approval of a candidate is determined by the full Board and invitations to join the Board will be extended by the Chairman and CEO.
-Although the Board currently consists of nine members, we may consider expanding the size of the Board to accommodate qualified candidates who bring to bear unique or desirable skills and experience.
+The Board currently consists of ten members, which we consider to be the appropriate size for the Company at this time.

 6. Ordinarily, directors should not serve on more than three other boards of public companies in addition to the Company Board.
 Positions in excess of these limits may be maintained only if the Board determines that doing so would not impair the director’s service on the Company’s Board.
 Directors must advise the Chairman and CEO prior to accepting any invitation to join the board or compensation committee of any other public company or of any other significant change in their employment or any affiliation with public or privately-held commercial enterprises that may create a potential conflict of interest, potential embarrassment to the Company or possible inconsistency with the Company’s policies or values.